barebox/barebox/Documentation/user/usb.rst

 - Device Firmware Upgrade (DFU)
 - Android Fastboot
+- USB mass storage
 - serial gadget

 The recommended way to use USB gadget is with the :ref:`command_usbgadget` command.
-While there are individual commands for :ref:`command_dfu` and :ref:`command_usbserial`, the :ref:`command_usbgadget` commands supports registering composite gadgets.
+While there are individual commands for :ref:`command_dfu` and :ref:`command_usbserial`, the :ref:`command_usbgadget` commands supports registering composite gadgets, which exports multiple functions at once.
+This happens in the "background" without impacting use of the shell.

 Partition description
 ^^^^^^^^^^^^^^^^^^^^^

-The USB gadget commands for Android Fastboot and DFU take a partition description which describes which barebox partitions are exported via USB.
+The USB gadget commands for Android Fastboot, DFU and the mass storage gadget take a partition description which describes which barebox partitions are exported via USB.
 The partition description is referred to as ``<desc>`` in the command help texts.
 It has the general form ``partition(name)flags,partition(name)flags,...``.

 The **partition** field is the partition as accessible in barebox.
 This can be a